cdittric/get_next_line/README.md

 - Doesn't use libft 🙂
 - Questionnably complies to 42born2code's norm (Actually it doesn't but norminette doesn't detect it)
-- Reallocates the line buffer by adding BUF_SIZE bytes each time, which is bad for very long lines.
+- Reallocates the line buffer by adding BUF_SIZE bytes each time, which is bad for very long lines (even with a BUFF_SIZE of 4096 for a ~1MB line).
 - Obscure naming of most identifiers.
 - ft_printf.c is 42 lines long.
 - Features comments!